Loic-Delineau/microver/joystick/README.md

 # (replace js0 with event name of device)
 sudo jstest /dev/input/js0

+# Calibrate your joystick using jscal
+# (replace js0 with event name of device)
+sudo jscal -c /dev/input/js0

 # Configure your joystick using jstest-gtk GUI application
 jstest-gtk